-296 See also Orfeas Chasapis Tassinis and Sarah Nouwen, "The Consciousness of Duty Done"?
-British Attitudes towards Self-Determination and the Case of the Sudan" (2019) First View BYIL 50: "Britain was advancing self-determination both as a right under the UN Charter, as well as a right sourced outside the confines of treaty law.
-International legal scholars have suggested, with respect to the anti-colonial self-determination resolutions, that these two tracks for the establishment of self-determination as a right - that is subsequent practice informing the meaning of the Charter and state practice leading to the formation of a new rule of customary international law - may indeed largely overlap, making it hard neatly to distinguish the two."; Shaw, International Law 183: "Practice since 1945 within the UN, both generally as regards the elucidation and standing of the principle and more particularly as regard its perceived application in specific instances, can be seen as having ultimately established the legal standing of the right in international law.
+296 See also Orfeas Chasapis Tassinis and Sarah Nouwen, "The Consciousness of Duty Done'?
+British Attitudes towards Self-Determination and the Case of the Sudan' (2019) First View BYIL 50: "Britain was advancing self-determination both as a right under the UN Charter, as well as a right sourced outside the confines of treaty law.
+International legal scholars have suggested, with respect to the anti-colonial self-determination as a right - that is subsequent practice informing the meaning of the Charter and state practice leading to the formation of a new rule of customary international law - may indeed largely overlap, making it hard neatly to distinguish the two."; Shaw, International Law 183: "Practice since 1945 within the UN, both generally as regards the elucidation and standing of the principle and more particularly as regard its perceived application in specific instances, can be seen as having ultimately established the legal standing of the right in international law.
 This may